-- Occupy Wall Street is a protest against economic and social inequality that starts off in New York but quickly becomes in international phenomenon.
+- Occupy Wall Street is a protest against economic and social inequality that starts off in New York but quickly becomes an international phenomenon.

-- The United States end their war in Iraq.
+- The United States end its war in Iraq.

 - The Space Shuttle Program comes to an end.